Repositories

 Always run the local updates from the package directories (i.e. where the

-file is located), as some tools rely on the package structure.
+setup.py file is located), as some tools rely on the package structure.

-envar can be used to control the C++ standard version; use
+The STDCXX envar can be used to control the C++ standard version; use

-to change the make
+MAKE to change the make command; and MAKE_NPROCS to control the

 maximum number of parallel jobs.